NotHosomi/nt-payload/README.txt

   +-- SPAWNROOMS --+
-  Movable spawns are implemented by using multiple trigger_teleports
+  Movable spawns are implemented by using multiple trigger_teleports Spawn rooms are enabled and disabled by use of a logic_relay disabling and enabling the corresponding trigger_teleports

   +-- PLUGIN INTERACTIONS --+
- @Rain
- I would like for the plugin to do a few things when recieveing a set of outputs from the map
+ The plugin is required to do a few things when recieveing a set of outputs from the map
 >Add time when each capturepoint logic_relay is triggered
 >End the game when the logic_relay AttackerWin is triggered

  Some additional features that would be a bonus would be things like a modified HUD, but I don't know if a plugin can do that.
- Alternatively we just use a text entity to say the current status of the cart at the bottom of the screen, which is all map-side logic.
+ Alternatively we just use a text entity to say the current status of the cart at the bottom of the screen.

   +-- Further additions --+
- Rollback could be implemented using a delayed OnEndTouchAll and CancelPending Teleport-based spawnrooms will be designed soon
- HUD and cart notifications could be implemented with displaying text on player's screen
+ Rollback could be implemented using a delayed OnEndTouchAll and CancelPending HUD and cart notifications could be implemented with displaying text on player's screen